 Although each supported region represents a geographically isolated platform runtime, no assumptions should be made about the physical residency of your application data.

 Consider the following cases where data is stored in a different location than your app:

-- Some non-latency sensitive add-ons can be provisioned in a different region as your app.
+- Some non-latency sensitive add-ons can be provisioned in a different region than your app.

-- Application logs are routed to Logplex, currently hosted in the US.
+- Application logs are routed to Logplex, which is hosted in the US.

 - No guarantees are made about the physical location of Heroku’s control surface APIs through which all CLI commands and the management of your applications occur.